theme-next/theme-next.org/source/docs/getting-started/deployment.md

 <!-- endtab -->
 {% endsubtabs %}

-{% note danger %}Variables are not masked, and their values can be shown in the job logs if explicitly asked to do so.
-So make sure gitlab pipelines can only be viewed by yourself.{% endnote %}
+{% note danger %}
+Variables are not masked, and their values can be shown in the job logs if explicitly asked to do so.
+So make sure gitlab pipelines can only be viewed by yourself.
+{% endnote %}

 <!-- endtab -->